zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-event-classes.rst

 Event Class Fields
 ******************

-The following fields are valid for a process class organizer entry.
+The following fields are valid for an event class entry.

 path
   :Description: Path to the Event Class (e.g. /Status/Acme).
 Must begin with "/".